Akegarasu/sd-webui-model-converter/README.md

 ### Force CLIP position_id to int64 before convert

-If you use this extension to convert a model to fp16, which has an incorrect CLIP, the precision of the CLIP position_id may decrease during the compression process, which may coincidentally fix the offset.
+If you use this extension to convert a model to fp16, and the model has an incorrect CLIP, the precision of the CLIP position_id may decrease during the compression process, which might coincidentally correct the offset.

 ![image](https://github.com/Akegarasu/sd-webui-model-converter/assets/36563862/d057d530-4b00-4937-ab30-8b8bd50fbd93)

-If you do not want to fix this CLIP offset coincidentally (because fixing it would change the model, even though the fix is correct, not everyone likes the most correct, right :P ), use this option.
-It will force the CLIP position_id to int64, and keep the incorrect CLIP.
+If you do not wish to correct this CLIP offset coincidentally (because fixing it would alter the model, even though the correction is accurate, not everyone prefers the most correct, right? :P), you can use this option.
+It will force the CLIP position_id to be int64 and retain the incorrect CLIP